Hōjō Ujinao

 Hōjō Ujinao (北条 氏直) was a Japanese daimyō of the late Sengoku period, and the final head of the Later Hōjō clan.
 An important figure in the history of Azuchi–Momoyama politics, he lost his entire domain following the Siege of Odawara (1590).
-Despite this, he survived, and his family carried on as small daimyō in the Edo period.
+He survived the Siege and carried on as a small daimyō in the Edo period.

 Biography

-Born in Odawara Castle in 1562, Ujinao was the grandson of Hōjō Ujiyasu and the son of Hōjō Ujimasa and was first named Kuniōmaru (国王丸).
+Born in Odawara Castle in 1562, Ujinao was the grandson of Hōjō Ujiyasu and the son of Hōjō Ujimasa and was named Kuniōmaru (国王丸).
 His mother was the daughter of Takeda Shingen.

 Coming of age in early 1577, he took the formal name Ujinao.
-Ujinao married Tokuhime, the second daughter of Tokugawa Ieyasu, as a condition for peace between their two clans.
+He married Tokuhime, the second daughter of Tokugawa Ieyasu, as a condition for peace between their two clans.
 In maturity, Ujinao held junior 5th court rank, lower grade (ju-go-i-ge) and the title Sakyō-dayu.
-Later, he took part Ujimasa invasion at Kazusa Province.
+Later, he took part in the Ujimasa invasion at Kazusa Province.
 This battle marked the first battle for Ujinao.